 - There should be at least four independently tunable input bands to the correlator for spectral line observations.
-The ability to select resolution bandwidths independently for these is very desirable. - Fringe rotation is to be performed in the local oscillator system to allow for operation in a phased array mode.
-Fringe rotation could also be performed in an FX correlator, but the choice of correlator should not be restricted by this consideration. - Single dish (total power) observing capability is required.
+The ability to select resolution bandwidths independently for these is very desirable. - Fringe rotation is to be performed in the local oscillator system to allow for operation in a phased array mode. - Single dish (total power) capability is required for both continuum and spectral line observations.
+Note that the term total power, as used in this report, includes switched power.